Fans for School Fume Cupboards

 SEAT fume cupboard extract fans are particularly popular in educational facilities, not only because of their resistance to chemical impairment, but also due to their minimal noise emissions, simple control & monitoring, and their easy installation.

-Our School Fan pack is custom made to suit your requirements and contains a fume extraction polypropylene fan to match your system specifications along with the necessary components required to ensure your fume cupboard system is safe and efficient.
+Our complete fan pack is custom made to suit your requirements and contains a fume extraction polypropylene fan to match your system specifications along with the necessary components required to ensure your fume cupboard system is safe and efficient.
 The fume fan pack is designed to saves you time, money and enabling a quick and easy installation makes it the perfect solution.
+We also offer laboratory airflow controls and monitors for use with fume cupboards and chemical cabinets, available in A and C versions.

 The Risks Posed with an Inefficient System